Online Master's in Management

 In this course, students will analyze financial statements and examine methods used to value companies.

-Global Leadership Development 4 HCM612This course focuses on health care leadership and management practices.
+Financial Statement Analysis 4 HCM612This course focuses on health care leadership and management practices.
 Students will examine the current structure, operation, and regulation of the U.S. health care system, and discuss the factors influencing the future direction of healthcare in the United States.
 Students will apply essential management concepts and professional competencies and behaviors to the unique social, physical and emotional environments of healthcare organizations.
 Managing the Healthcare Organization 4 HRMT620

 Human capital management creates a paradigm to strategically look at people as the most valuable asset.
 This course provides a framework for students to integrate human capital management as part of the overall business strategy.
 By understanding, evaluating and integrating the human capital management model, the student will also be able to apply these approaches both domestically and globally.